Zigzag diagrams and Martin boundary: Combinatorics of large compositions

-Ehrenborg, Levin and Readdy (see \cite{ehrenborg2002probabilistic}) formalized in the context of descent sets an old relation between permutations of $n$ and polytopes in $[0,1]^{n}$.
-Namely since the volume of the set \\ $R_{\sigma}=\lbrace x_{\sigma(1)}<\dots<x_{\sigma(n)}\rbrace$ is exactly $\frac{1}{n!}$, it is possible to determine probabilistic quantities on $\mathfrak{S}_{n}$ by integrating certain functions that are constant on each region $R_{\sigma}$.
-The appropriate functions for descent sets were found in \cite{ehrenborg2002probabilistic}, yielding some new estimates as in \cite{ehrenborg2002asymptotics} and \cite{bender2004asymptotics}.
-The model of Ehrenborg, Levin and Readdy is exposed in this paragraph, but in a modified way to focus only on the set of extreme cells $\mathcal{E}$ (as defined in the paragraph \hyperref[definitionRun+Extreme]{$5.1$}).
-This yields the following framework : let $\lambda$ be a composition of $n\geq 2$ with set of extreme cells $\mathcal{E}=\lbrace a_{1}=1,a_{2},\dots,a_{r}=n\rbrace$.
-Suppose for example that the first cell is a valley (namely $a_{1}\in V$) and denote by $s_{j}$ the run between $a_{j}$ and $a_{j+1}$, with $l_{j}$ its length.
-To each $\lambda$ is associated the couple of random variable $(X_{\lambda},Y_{\lambda})$ on $[0,1]^{2}$ with density
+Ehrenborg, Levin and Readdy (see \cite{ehrenborg2002probabilistic}) formalized in the context of descent words an old relation between permutations of $n$ and polytopes in $[0,1]^{n}$.
+Namely, since the volume of the set for $\sigma\in S_{n}$ is exactly $\frac{1}{n!}$, it is possible to determine probabilistic quantities on $ S_{n}$ by integrating certain functions that are constant on each region $R_{\sigma}$.
+The appropriate functions for descent words were found in \cite{ehrenborg2002probabilistic}, yielding some new estimates like in \cite{ehrenborg2002asymptotics} and \cite{bender2004asymptotics}.
+The model of Ehrenborg, Levin and Readdy is presented in this paragraph, but in a modified way to focus only on the set of extreme cells $\mathcal{E}$ (as defined in \cref{definitionRun+Extreme}).
+This yields the following framework: let $\lambda$ be a composition of $n\geq 2$ with the set of extreme cells $\mathcal{E}=\lbrace e_{1}=1,e_{2},\ldots,e_{t+1}=n\rbrace$.
+Suppose for example that the first cell is a valley (namely $e_{1}\in V$) and recall that $s_{j}$ is the run between $e_{j}$ and $e_{j+1}$, with $l_{j}$ its length.
+We associate to $\lambda$ the couple of random variables $(X_{\lambda},Y_{\lambda})$ on $[0,1]^{2}$ with density

-If the first cell is a peak (i.e $a_{1}\in P$), the inequalities in the expression of the density are reversed.
-If $\lambda=\square$, the expression for the distribution of $(X_{\square},Y_{\square})$ (in the distributional sense) is simply:
+where $\mathcal{V}_{\lambda}$ is a normalization constant.
+If the first cell is a peak, the inequalities in the expression for the density are reversed.
+If $\lambda=(1)$ is the unique composition of $1$, the expression for the distribution of $(X_{(1)},Y_{(1)})$ is simply $\delta_{X_{(1)}=Y_{(1)}}$, since there is only one particle in the model.